-The Tulum entrance fee is cheaper than Chichen Itza, as you just pay the standard $70 pesos for museums in Mexico.
-There is a cash machine at the entrance, but it can be unreliable or have a long queued, so bring cash with you to buy your ticket if you can.
+The Tulum entrance fee is much cheaper than Chichen Itza, as you just pay the standard $90 pesos for museums in Mexico, which is about $5 USD.
+There is a cash machine at the entrance, but it can be unreliable or have a long queue, so bring cash with you to buy your ticket if you can.

 What to Take to Tulum

 There is a definite theme with Mayan ruins in Mexico, they get hot!
 Bring plenty of water with you, sunscreen, and a hat or umbrella to protect yourself from the sun.
 You will also want to bring your swimsuit so you can hit the beach which is inside the park and has great views of the ruins.

 The ruins at Tulum are surrounded by a large protective wall, which you will walk along to get to the entrance.
 The Mayans knew that if anyone were to attack them, it would be from the land, so they built the wall to prevent unwanted guests.
 Once inside the walls, you can see Casa del Cenote, which has a small pool where you can spot some little fishes, and the Temple of the Wind God perched on the cliff.